awslabs/deeplearning-emr/README.md

 --region ["$region-id"]
 ```

 Note that you should set your own values for each of the parameters.
-The example above would spin up three (3) GPU instances (g2.2xlarge), and is expecting an SSH key, an AMI ID, an S3 bucket URI, a cluster name, and a region ID.
+The example above would spin up "$instance-count" number of GPU instances (g2.2xlarge), and is expecting an SSH key, an AMI ID, an S3 bucket URI, a cluster name, and a region ID.

 Mounting EFS via bootstrap action: